wraldata/donor-reveal/README.md

 By hovering over a lawmaker's name, a pop-up will show basic information, as well as donation totals and the lawmaker's top five contributors.

+The WRAL version was inspired by the [Greenhouse Chrome extension](http://allaregreen.us/], created by Nicholas Rubin, to track money in Congress.

 See an example here:

 http://wral.com/14509748

+## NOTE

+We're storing code here mostly for internal purposes.
+Additional code to scrape and store data from the followthemoney.org API (built into the WRAL CMS) is required to create a working version of Donor Reveal.

 ## How it works